PathogenicKatt/PathogenicKatt.github.io/index.md

 </div>

-<p><i>This website documents my ongoing cybersecurity journey.
-My primary focus is on reverse engineering, binary exploitation, and digital forensics.</i>
+<p><i>This website serves as a portfolio and learning log for my cybersecurity journey, with a focus on reverse engineering, binary exploitation, and digital forensics.</i>
   </p>